AxisCommunications/media-stream-library-js/player/README.md

 - For H.264 to work you need at least firmware 6.50 (LTS)
 - For MP4 to work you need at least firmware 9.80 (LTS)
+- For webRTC to work you need to have webRTC installed on the device.

 ## Structure